 Unprecedented state of Emergency

 Fairview Fire & Rescue has felt the weight of the supply crunch on our shoulders like everyone else.
 Just like every other agency in the country, we never fathomed the breadth of an emergency putting such a strain on the medical system as this has.
-We had enough supplies on hand to handle the “day to day” emergencies and types of incidents that we would potentially need these items for.
-However, if situation changed and we were inundated with emergencies to the level that some were predicting, we would have been short supplied.
+We had enough supplies on hand to handle the “day-to-day” emergencies and types of incidents that we would potentially need these items.
+However, if the situation changed and we were inundated with emergencies to the level that some were predicting, we would have been short-supplied.

 Hope in trying times

-  Our personnel use what is called an N95 mask when we treat patients with potentially infectious respiratory illnesses to protect our crews and prevent the spread of the infection getting passed on to us and consequently on to others.
-When we saw the scope of the emergency growing, we took steps to bolster our supply to ensure we would not get left without in an emergency.
+Our personnel uses what is called an N95 mask when we treat patients with potentially infectious respiratory illnesses to protect our crews and prevent the spread of the infection from getting passed on to us and consequently on to others.
+When we saw the scope of the emergency growing, we took steps to bolster our supply to ensure we would not get left without an emergency.
 Just like every other agency, we found ourselves waiting on back orders and on limited supply available to governmental supply.
 CDC and other agencies put out guidelines to prolong the use of these masks, one of which is to put a “surgical” style mask over them to protect them.
-The school district obtained information and patters from one of the local hospitals and went in to action.
-We are very grateful to have such amazing people in our community to think of us an provide equipment to help us in this great time of need.
+The school district obtained information and patterns from one of the local hospitals and went into action.
+We are very grateful to have such amazing people in our community to think of us and provide equipment to help us in this great time of need.

 Dr. Kincade delivered a number of masks on Saturday furthering our efforts to protect our personnel as we continue to protect our community.
 Thank you very much Fairview School District.